 “The incredible physical and emotional toll that hospital workers have endured in caring for patients during the whole pandemic has, among other issues, exacerbated the shortage of hospital workers,” said the American Hospital Association (AHA).
 “This shortage has become so critical that some states and the federal government have deployed military and National Guard resources to help mitigate staffing challenges at some hospitals.”

-Fusion Marketplace allows you to streamline the application review and hiring processes, so you can find who you’re looking for even faster.
+Marketplace allows you to streamline the application review and hiring processes, so you can find who you’re looking for even faster.
 Of course, compliance is a major component of contracting healthcare workers.
-And thanks to Fusion Marketplace, vetting potential healthcare workers is a piece of cake.
+And thanks to Marketplace, vetting potential healthcare workers is a piece of cake.

 No, seriously.
 All you need to know about the applicant—credentials, experience, education, referrals, and then some—are all saved within each traveler profile and sent to you for review with their job application.
 That way, you can spend more time searching for the right candidate, and less time sorting through robust resumes.

-Fusion Marketplace makes it easier for travelers to find you and your job postings, too.
-When 60 percent of job seekers quit an application because of its length or complexity, Fusion Marketplace aims to simplify the overall process for both applicants and agencies, and does so with an emphasis on total transparency.
+Marketplace makes it easier for travelers to find you and your job postings, too.
+When 60 percent of job seekers quit an application because of its length or complexity, Marketplace aims to simplify the overall process for both applicants and agencies, and does so with an emphasis on total transparency.

 Healthcare recruiting trends

 It’s not easy or cheap to recruit top talent.
 In fact, recruiting costs catapulted in 2021 alone.
 According to the 2022 Recruitment Marketing Benchmark Report, since Q4 in 2020, there was a 43 percent increase in the median cost per application (CPA) and a 54 percent growth in cost per click (CPC).